Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Proofs.

-\begin{proof}[Proof of Proposition \ref{BP-prop3/thm}] Finally, we show that the properties in the last three sections of Table~\ref{table-app-ribbon/fig} (coinciding with Table~\ref{table-BPHopf-prop3/fig}) hold in $\Algf$.
-The equivalence between relation~\hrel[rib]{p12} and axiom~\hrel[BPH]{r8} follows from the fact that \hrel[rib]{p12} can be obtained by composing both sides of \hrel[BPH]{r8} with the invertible morphisms $\ribmorH$ on the bottom and $\braid \circ \barmonH \circ (\ribmorH \otimes \ribmorH)$ on the top.
+The equivalence between relation~\hrel[rib]{p12} and axiom~\hrel[BPH]{r8} follows from the fact that \hrel[rib]{p12} can be obtained by composing both sides of \hrel[BPH]{r8} with the invertible morphisms $\ribmorH$, on the bottom, and $\braid \circ \barmonH \circ (\ribmorH \otimes \ribmorH)$, on the top.
+Indeed, the right-hand side of such composition is equal to the left-hand side of \hrel[rib]{p12}, while the left-hand side can be transformed into the right-hand side of \hrel[rib]{p12} by applying \hrel[rib]{p5}.

 Analogously, modulo the rest of the algebra axioms, relation~\hrel[rib]{p13} is equivalent to axiom~\hrel[BPH]{r9}.
-Indeed, to see that \hrel[BPH]{r9} implies \hrel[rib]{p13}, it is enough to observe that the diagram on the right-hand side of \hrel[rib]{p13} can be reduced to the single crossing on the left-hand side by applying \hrel[BPH]{r9} at the crossing in the middle, and then using one move \hrel[rib]{p1} and four moves \hrel[rib]{p5-6} to cancel the corresponding copairings.
+Indeed, to see that \hrel[BPH]{r9} implies \hrel[rib]{p13}, it is enough to observe that the diagram on the right-hand side of \hrel[rib]{p13} can be reduced to the single crossing on the left-hand side by applying \hrel[BPH]{r9} at the crossing in the middle, and then four moves type \hrel[rib]{p5'-5-6} to cancel the corresponding copairings.
 The opposite argument shows that \hrel[rib]{p13} implies \hrel[BPH]{r9} as well.